Postdoctoral Fellow, Canadian Institutes of Health Research (Supported by University of British Columbia Centre for Environmental Assessment Research)

 Adjunct Professor, School of Health Sciences, UNBC

-Chris Buse is the Project Lead for the Cumulative Impacts Research Consortium at the University of Northern British Columbia, a research and outreach initiative at UNBC seeking to understand the cumulative environmental, community and health impacts associated with resource development.
-He holds a Postdoctoral Fellowship through the Michael Smith Foundation for Health Research where he is investigating the health equity impacts of unconventional natural gas development across the supply chain in Northern BC.
 Chris received his PhD in 2015 from the Dalla Lana School of Public Health, University of Toronto.
 He completed a Master of Arts in Sociology from the University of British Columbia, and a Bachelor of Arts in Political Science and Sociology from the University of Alberta.
-Chris’ program of research focuses on understanding and responding to the health impacts of environmental change.
-As an ‘Ecohealth’ scholar, his research interests operate at the nexus of public health, community development and environmental studies, and include a variety of projects focusing on community adaptation to climate change, resource development impacts on rural and remote communities, energy and environmental justice, and the cumulative impacts of resource development.
+As an ‘Ecohealth’ scholar, his research interests operate at the nexus of public health, community development and environmental studies, and include a variety of projects focusing on adaptation to climate change, resource development impacts on rural and remote communities and energy and environmental justice.
+Given the complexity inherent to his interdisciplinary research program, Chris uses both epidemiological and cutting edge social science research designs with diverse teams to conduct his research.
+Chris is committed to supporting allied organizations in generating new research evidence on environmental and community health issues, and works intensively with regional public health agencies to move knowledge to action.

 Buse CG, Lai V, Cornish K, Parkes MW.
 (2018).
 Towards environmental health equity in health impact assessment: Innovations and opportunities.
 International Journal of Public Health, DOI: 10.1007/s00038-018-1135-1